Bradfield/algos/recursion/exploring-a-maze.md

 > ++++++++++++++++++++++ + + ++ ++ + + ++++++++++ + + ++ ++++ +++ ++ + +
 > + + ++ +++ + + ++ ++ + + +++++ + + ++ + + +++++ +++ + + ++ + + + + S+
 > + + +++++ + + + + + + ++++++++++++++++++++++ &lt;/pre&gt;

-> **Self Check**
->
-> Modify the maze search program so that the calls to searchFrom are in
-> a different order.
-Watch the program run.
-Can you explain why the
-> behavior is different?
-Can you predict what path the turtle will
-> follow for a given change in order?